AI & Leadership

 AI changes competitive dynamics faster than traditional strategic planning cycles can accommodate.
 Leaders must develop new ways of sensing change, exploring options, and making bets under uncertainty.

 How does your organisation feel about AI?
 Fear, curiosity, resistance, and enthusiasm will all exist in the same team.
-Building a culture that engages with AI constructively is a leadership task, not a communication task.
+Building a culture that engages with AI constructively falls to leadership rather than to communications.

-AI can optimise for almost anything, but leaders must decide what is worth optimising for.
-Staying clear on organisational purpose and values is not a soft concern.
-It is the foundation for every meaningful AI decision.
+AI can optimise for almost anything, so leaders must decide what is worth optimising for.
+Organisational purpose and values form the foundation for every meaningful AI decision.

 Questions worth asking

 These are the questions we consistently hear from senior leaders across sectors.
-They don't have easy answers.
-But they are the right questions to be sitting with.
+Easy answers are rare.
+Sitting with the right questions matters more.

 Are we treating AI as a tool to optimise what we already do, or are we genuinely exploring how it changes what is possible?